Starscourge Radahn

 Starscourge Radahn (also called General Radahn) is a fictional character from the 2022 action role-playing video game Elden Ring developed by FromSoftware.
 A demigod, he functions as both a prominent figure in the history of the game's fictional universe, the Lands Between, and one of its main bosses.
-Radahn is first encountered in Caelid, a region that has been consumed by Scarlet Rot.
+Radahn is first encountered in Caelid, a region that has been consumed by the Scarlet Rot toxin.

-"Conqueror of the Stars", Radahn was one of the most powerful warriors in the universe, halting the destiny guiding stars themselves in place using gravitational magic.
+"Conqueror of the Stars", Radahn was one of the world's most powerful warriors, halting the destiny guiding stars themselves in place using gravitational magic.
 During the Shattering, an immense war of succession, Radahn battled his half sister Malenia to a standstill in the Caelid wilds.
-From the battle, Radahn was driven insane by the Scarlet Rot unleashed by Malenia.
-The Radahn Festival was created by his soldiers to give him the death in battle he desired.
+Malenia, close to defeat, unleashed her full power, spreading Scarlet Rot that eventually engulfed all of Caelid.
+Radahn himself lost his sanity to the Rot and became a mindless, man-eating monster, causing his soldiers to create the Radahn Festival to attempt to kill him and preserve his honor.

 Defeating Radahn, while optional, is required for the player to obtain one of the game's Great Runes, shards of the Elden Ring necessary to progress the storyline.
-It is also needed for the optional quest of Ranni the Witch, who requires the stars to begin moving again in order to fulfill her destiny.
-When he is defeated, he releases all the meteorites or stars that have been held back.
-One of them was a giant star that landed in the area of Limgrave, opening a hole that leads to the underground settlement of Nokron, Eternal City.
+It is also needed for the optional quest of Ranni the Witch, and to enter the Shadow of the Erdtree DLC.
+Within the DLC, he is fought again at full strength as Promised Consort Radahn after being resurrected in a different demigod's body.

 Radahn's lore and first boss fight were praised by critics, who were impressed by the scale of the first fight and Radahn's complex backstory, calling him one of the game's best bosses and characters, and the Radahn Festival one of the game's most memorable events.
 Hidetaka Miyazaki also revealed the first encounter with Radahn as his favorite boss battle.
 The second battle has been called one of the hardest bosses in FromSoftware's history.